2014 Wake Forest Demon Deacons football team

 The 2014 Wake Forest Demon Deacons football team represented Wake Forest University during the 2014 NCAA Division I FBS football season.
-The team was coached by Dave Clawson, who was coaching his first season at the school, and play its home games at BB&T Field.
+The team was coached by Dave Clawson, who was coaching his first season at the school, and played its home games at BB&T Field.
 Wake Forest competed in the Atlantic Coast Conference as part of the Atlantic Division, as they have since the league's inception in 1953.
 They finished the season 3–9, 1–7 in ACC play to finish in a tie for sixth place in the Atlantic Division.